mlynch1985/terraform/custom-modules-pipeline/README.md

 ## Pipeline Usage

 - Log in to the AWS Console, visit the CodeCommit Console and search for the newly create repository
-- Capture the Checkout path to your clipboard and return to your text editory or cli tool
+- Capture the Checkout path to your clipboard and return to your text editor or command-line tool
 - Perform a `git checkout {clone url}` and begin creating your custom Terraform Modules
 - To publish your new modules to the S3 bucket, push/merge to the `main` branch